 Day of your simulation

 What to expect

 A member of your radiation therapy team will check you in.
-You will be asked to state and spell your full name and birth date many times.
+You’ll be asked to state and spell your full name and birth date many times.
 This is for your safety.
 People with the same or similar names may be having care on the same day as you.

 Your therapist will then explain the simulation to you.
-If you have not already signed a consent form, your radiation oncologist will review everything with you, and ask for your signature.
+If you haven’t already signed a consent form, your radiation oncologist will review everything with you, and ask for your signature.